Private Country Club Governance

 Clubwise President Jerry McCoy, MCM is a nationally recognized expert in country club governance having authored many articles and publications on the subject.
 He developed the BOARD RESOURCE MANUAL, THE DIRECTOR'S GUIDE FOR UNDERSTANDING CLUB GOVERNANCE and THE GOVERNANCE CHECKLIST – Signature Publications of Premier Club Services.
 He was also instrumental in the development of both the 2003 and 2007 National Surveys on Club Governance.
 The most recent results are available below.
 In 2003 we developed a National Survey on Club Governance using best practices derived from The Director’s Guide for Understanding Club Governance.
 In 2007 we again partnered with Premier Club Services (PCS) to develop a second survey using the same 32 questions from the 2003.

-Results of the 2007 National Survey on Governance
+Results from the 2007 National Survey on Governance

 The 2003 survey received a fabulous return of almost 40%.
 The 2007 survey was distributed to 805 PCS members with a response rate of just over 25%.
 This is not as high as 2003 but certainly within a range that can provide some very interesting trends.
 A 25% response would have a plus or minus variance factor of 4% with a 95% confidence rating.